Gorilla Trekking Permits Uganda, Rwanda & Congo. Cost & Tips

-During the months of April, May and November the gorilla permits are sold at $450 from the usual price of $600 for foreign Non-residents hence saving $150.
+During the months of April, May and November the gorilla permits used to be sold at $450 from the usual price of $600 for foreign Non-residents hence saving $150.
 Initially when the aspect of discounted permits was introduced, the foreign non-residents were paying $350 but the price was increased by $100.
 Permits for foreign residents (for those living in Uganda and have a valid work permit) are sold at $400 from $500 thereby saving $100.
 At first also the foreign resident were paying only $300 but was also increased by $100, and Shs 150,000 from Shs 250,000 for East African Citizens hence saving Shs 100,000.
-However Rwanda maintains the normal price of $750 for gorilla permits throughout the year without low season discounts on the gorilla permits.
-This makes most tourists to choose gorilla trekking in Uganda.
+However Rwanda maintained the normal price of $1500 for gorilla permits throughout the year without low season discounts on the gorilla permits.
+This made most tourists to choose gorilla trekking in Uganda.
 Also Uganda has a variety of attractions including Lake Victoria, wildlife species in the National Parks (climbing lions, other primates for example chimpanzees, big five animals which makes tourist to still choose Uganda at the expense of Rwanda).

 Apparently even the accommodation establishments in Bwindi and Mgahinga National Park also offer discounts to tourists in the low seasons.
 Budget tourists can also be able to afford gorilla trekking safaris and have the most unforgettable experience for a lifetime, but the introduction of discounted permits reduces in the seasonality in the gorilla trekking revenues since more tourists will be encouraged to travel to Uganda for gorilla trekking.

-How to acquire the discounted gorilla permits.
+How to acquire the discounted gorilla permits

-Any tourist interested in acquiring these discounted permits can contact Maranatha Tours and Travel to inquire about the availability of the permits in specified days of their (tourists) interest.
+Any tourist interested in acquiring these discounted permits can contact us to inquire about the availability of the permits in specified days of their (tourists) interest.
 Once it is confirmed that the gorilla permits are available for the dates you wish to travel, you will be given the Company’s Bank account where you can make payments for your gorilla safari.
 In case you don’t wish to book for the entire safari with the company we can still acquire for you that permit but you will be required to pay a commission.
 Once payments are made, permits will be acquired from UWA after inquiring about your passport details (name, country, passport number).
 A scanned copy of the permit will be sent to you to confirm your participation in gorilla trekking.